apostolisich/Udacity-Restaurant-Reviews-App/README.md

-# Mobile Web Specialist Certification Course
----
-#### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

-### What do I do from here?
+## Overview

+This is the Stage 1 of the Restaurant Review project.
+We are using leaflet.js and Mapbox in order to create a map of a New York area.
+This map contains markers which correspond to restaurants in this area.
+The restaurants can be filtered by Neighborhood and Cuisine.
+The user can select any restraurant that he/she likes and will be directed to a new page viewing the restaurants' details and reviews.
+The project also features a Service Worker which allows to app to work in offline mode!

+## Running the project

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+In order to run the project we need to start up a simple HTTP server to serve up the site files on your local computer.
+To do so, we can use python.
+Follow the steps below to see how to do it.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.
+1. Open a terminal (pressing windows button + R in PC or cmd + space and typing terminal and hitting return in MAC)
+2. In the terminal, type 'python -V' and hit enter to check the python version installed in your machine.
+If python is not installed, follow the link and install it: [website](https://www.python.org/)
+3. Through the terminal move to the projects folder using the cd command, for example  `cd c:/users/<yourusername>/desktop/restaurant-reviews`.
+4. Once in the project folder use the following command and the server will be up and running:
+   For python 2.x use: `python -m SimpleHTTPServer 8000`.
+   For python 3.x use: `python3 -m http.server 8000`.

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.

 ### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code..